Red Dwarf: Revival

 The specials were televised over three nights, starting on Friday 10 April 2009.
 The broadcasts received record ratings for Dave; the first of the three episodes represented the UK's highest-ever viewing figures for a commissioned programme on a digital network.

-Back to Earth was released on DVD on 15 June 2009, and on Blu-ray on 31 August 2009.
-Back to Earth was subsequently described on the series' official website as "for all intents and purposes, the 'ninth series' of Red Dwarf".
-This placement was confirmed when Series X was commissioned and branded as the tenth series, although Back to Earth continues not to be referred to as "Series IX" on home media or digital releases.
+Back to Earth was followed by three full series for Dave, Red Dwarf X, Red Dwarf XI, and Red Dwarf XII in 2012, 2016 and 2017 respectively; and a feature-length special Red Dwarf: The Promised Land in 2020.